Some conjectures on $r$-graphs and equivalences: Basic results

 \begin{theo}[\cite{ma2023sets}] Let $r\geq 2$ be an integer, let $G$ be a connected $r$-graph and let $X$ be a non-empty proper subset of $V(G)$.
 If $\vert X \vert$ is even, then $G/X$ can be transformed into a connected $r$-graph by applying $\frac{1}{2}\left \vert \partial_G(X)\right|$ lifting operations at $w_X$ and deleting $w_X$, where $w_X$ is the contracting vertex in $G/X$.
 If $\vert X \vert$ is odd, then $G/X$ can be transformed into a connected $r$-graph by applying $\frac{1}{2}\left( \vert \partial_G(X) \vert - r \right)$ lifting operations at $w_X$. \end{theo}

 We finish this section with the following statement on the structure of possible minimum counterexamples to aforementioned conjectures.

-\begin{theo} If $H$ is a possible minimum counterexample to one of the statements of Conjectures \ref{Conj: Seymour exact} - \ref{Conj: combination2} or to any of statements 1, 2, or 3 of Theorem \ref{Theorem-equiv-minor-free}, then $H$ is 3-connected $r$-graph and it does not contain a non-trivial tight edge-cut. \end{theo}
+\begin{theo} If $H$ is a possible minimum counterexample to one of the statements of Conjectures \ref{Conj: Seymour exact} - \ref{Conj: combination2} or to any of statements 1, 2, or 3 of Theorem \ref{Theorem-equiv-minor-free}, then $H$ is a 3-connected $r$-graph and it does not contain any non-trivial tight edge-cut. \end{theo}

 \begin{proof} We prove the statement for Conjecture \ref{Conj: gen BF-Conj weak - weak}.
 There is $r \geq 1$ such that for all $t \geq 1$ there is an $r$-graph $G$ which does not have a $(t,r)$-PM.
 Let $t$ be arbitrary but fixed and let $H$ be a minimum counterexample with respect to $t$.